+'''

+directory.
+The instructions in CMakeLists.txt tell cetbuildtools to look

+'''

-- directory.
-The instructions in CMakeLists.txt tell cetbuildtools to look for more instructions in the subdirectory ups and in the file art-workbook/CMakeLists.txt, which, in turn, tells it to look for more instructions in the CMakeLists.txt files in each subdirectory of art-workbook.
-When cetbuildtools has digested these instructions it knows the rules to 13 build everything that it needs to build.
-The object file created by the compilation step is a temporary file and, once it has been inserted into the shared library, it is not used any more.
-Therefore the 16 name of the object file is not important.
-On the other hand, the name of the shared library file is very important. art requires that for every module source file (ending in module.cc) the build 19 system must create exactly one shared library file (ending in module.so).
-It also requires that the name of each module. so file conform to a pattern.
-Consider the example of the file First_module.cc; art requires that the shared library for this file match the pattern libFirst_module.so where the \star wildcard matches 0 or more characters.
-When naming shared libraries, buildtool uses the following algorithm, which satisfies the art requirements and adds some additional features; the algorithm is illustrated using the example of First_module.cc: 1. find the relative path to the source file, starting from the source directory 30 - art-workbook/FirstModule/First_module.cc - 2. replace all slashes with underscores art-workbook_FirstModule_First_module.cc 32 - 3. change the trailing .cc to .so 33 art-workbook_FirstModule_First_module.so - 4. add the prefix lib 35 libart-workbook_FirstModule_First_module.so 36 - 5. put the file into the directory lib, relative to the build directory lib/libart-workbook_FirstModule_First_module.so - You can check that this file is there by issuing the following command from your 39 build directory: - \$ ls -l lib/libart-workbook_FirstModule_First_module.so 41 - This algorithm guarantees that every module within art-workbook will have 42 a unique name for its shared library. - The experiments using art have a variety of build systems.
-Some of these follow the minimal art-conforming pattern, in which the wildcard is replaced with
+- for more instructions in the subdirectory ups and in the file art-workbook/CMakeLists.txt, - which, in turn, tells it to look for more instructions in the CMakeLists.txt - files in each subdirectory of art-workbook. - When cetbuildtools has digested these instructions it knows the rules to - build everything that it needs to build. - The object file created by the compilation step is a temporary file and, once it - has been inserted into the shared library, it is not used any more.
+Therefore the - name of the object file is not important. - On the other hand, the name of the shared library file is very important. art - requires that for every module source file (ending in module.cc) the build - system must create exactly one shared library file (ending in module.so).
+It - also requires that the name of each module.so file conform to a pattern.
+Con- - sider the example of the file First_module.cc; art requires that the shared 14 - library for this file match the pattern 15 - libFirst_module.so - where the \star wildcard matches 0 or more characters. - When naming shared libraries, buildtool uses the following algorithm, which - satisfies the art requirements and adds some additional features; the algorithm - is illustrated using the example of First_module.cc: - 1. find the relative path to the source file, starting from the source directory 21 art-workbook/FirstModule/First_module.cc 22 - 2. replace all slashes with underscores 23 - art-workbook_FirstModule_First_module.cc - 3. change the trailing .cc to .so 25 - art-workbook_FirstModule_First_module.so - 4. add the prefix lib 27

+- libart-workbook_FirstModule_First_module.so - 5. put the file into the directory lib, relative to the build directory lib/libart-workbook_FirstModule_First_module.so - You can check that this file is there by issuing the following command from your 31 build directory: 32 - \$ ls -l lib/libart-workbook FirstModule First module.so 33 - This algorithm guarantees that every module within art-workbook will have - a unique name for its shared library. - The experiments using art have a variety of build systems.
+Some of these follow - the minimal art-conforming pattern, in which the wildcard is replaced with

-- 2 zero characters.
-If the Workbook had used such a build system, the name of - 3 the shared library file would have been - 4 lib/libFirst_module.so - 5 Both names are legal.
-Some additional features that are enabled by including - ${6}$ the full path in the name will be discussed in Section .
+- 1 zero characters.
+If the Workbook had used such a build system, the name of - 2 the shared library file would have been - 3 lib/libFirst_module.so - 4 Both names are legal.
+Some additional features that are enabled by including - ${5}$ the full path in the name will be discussed in Section .

-7 9.9.2 Incremental Builds and Complete Rebulds
+6 10.9.2 Incremental Builds and Complete Rebulds